Despite Financial Optimism, Common Monetary Goals Feel Out of Reach for Millennials and Gen Zers

 The lack of financial education has left many of these younger consumers struggling with money management, including 87% who said they’re not good at putting money into savings.
 As a result, many common monetary goals such as saving for retirement (38%) and buying a home (37%) feel out of reach for these generations.

-It’s never too late for any generation to prioritize money management to build financial stability, however, and there is an abundance of educational content online to help bridge these gaps and build your financial confidence – from articles and books to interactive tools like WSFS iQ.
+It’s never too late for any generation to prioritize money management to build financial stability, however, and there is an abundance of educational content online to help bridge these gaps and build your financial confidence – from articles and books to interactive tools.

 Living Through Major Financial Events